Aging of China: Political

 A large number of the elderly population has increased the pressure on the Chinese government to allocate the pensions and make social welfare more accessible.
 The lack of conventional financial infrastructure and the extent of the aging population make it difficult for China to provide a holistic solution.
 Even at an economic growth rate of 8 percent, pension spending is growing much faster at a rate of 15 percent per year.
 Pension expenditure increased by 11.6% in 2016, reaching 2.58 trillion yuan, with a shortfall of 429.1 billion yuan, requiring government subsidies.

 Since the establishment of the pension system, China has been paying the income of retirees with the contribution of the working population.
 As more people retire and fewer people enter the labor market, the gap between income and expenditure will continue to widen.
 China's Working Committee on Ageing suggested that the inclusion of improved care services for the elderly in the national development road-map would be a key measure for the top leadership to cope with population aging.
 The elderly care service market provides more opportunities for private capital and non-governmental organizations so that the elderly can have more service choices.

+In 2022, Peking University and Lancet established a commission on healthy aging in China.
+The Commission's purpose is to re-focus the debate on aging not just on the risks but on opportunities through "unleashing the intellectual and vocational capacities of the older population and the whole of Chinese society."
+Also in 2022, the Fudan Institute on Aging was established as a state-level think tank aimed at developing what it describes as Chinese solutions for addressing the problems of aging and Chinese wisdom for coping with an aging society.

+Neighborhood committees of the Chinese Communist Party are typically staffed by older volunteers.

 Geopolitical

 China's aging population could hinder economic growth, create challenging social problems, and limit its capabilities to act as a new global hegemon.

-Ryan Hass, a senior fellow in foreign policy at the Brookings Institution, said, "China is at risk of growing old before it grows rich, becoming a graying society with degrading economic fundamentals that impede growth."
+Ryan Hass of the Brookings Institution said, "China is at risk of growing old before it grows rich, becoming a graying society with degrading economic fundamentals that impede growth."
 He went on to say, "The working-age population is already shrinking; by 2050, China will go from having eight workers per retiree now to two workers per retiree.
 Moreover, it has already squeezed out most of the large productivity gains that come with a population becoming more educated and urban and adopting technologies to make manufacturing more efficient."

 Nicholas Eberstadt, an economist and demographic expert at the American Enterprise Institute, said that current demographic trends will overwhelm China's economy and geopolitics, making its rise much more uncertain.
 He said, "The age of heroic economic growth is over."
 Brendan O'Reilly, a guest expert at Geopolitical Intelligence Services, wrote, "A dark scenario of demographic decline sparking a negative feedback loop of economic crisis, political instability, emigration and further decreased fertility is very real for China".